cerplot/luigi/doc/parameters.rst

 ^^^^^^^^^^^^^^^

-In the examples above, the *type* of the parameter is determined by using different subclasses of :class:`~luigi.parameter.Parameter`.
-There are a few of them, like :class:`~luigi.parameter.DateParameter`, :class:`~luigi.parameter.DateIntervalParameter`, :class:`~luigi.parameter.IntParameter`, :class:`~luigi.parameter.FloatParameter`, etc.
+In the examples above, the *type* of the parameter is determined by using different subclasses of :class:`~trun.parameter.Parameter`.
+There are a few of them, like :class:`~trun.parameter.DateParameter`, :class:`~trun.parameter.DateIntervalParameter`, :class:`~trun.parameter.IntParameter`, :class:`~trun.parameter.FloatParameter`, etc.

 Python is not a statically typed language and you don't have to specify the types of any of your parameters.
-You can simply use the base class :class:`~luigi.parameter.Parameter` if you don't care.
+You can simply use the base class :class:`~trun.parameter.Parameter` if you don't care.

-The reason you would use a subclass like :class:`~luigi.parameter.DateParameter` is that Luigi needs to know its type for the command line interaction.
+The reason you would use a subclass like :class:`~trun.parameter.DateParameter` is that Trun needs to know its type for the command line interaction.
 That's how it knows how to convert a string provided on the command line to the corresponding type (i.e. datetime.date instead of a string).